Back to blogHFNC vs BiPAP guideline comparison

 Key Takeaways

-• Hypercapnic AECOPD: NIV/BiPAP is still first‑line for acute hypercapnic respiratory failure.
-2024 RCTs showed higher failure and intubation with HFNC in this group.
+• Hypercapnic AECOPD: NIV/BiPAP is still first-line for acute hypercapnic respiratory failure.
+Recent 2024 data showed higher failure and intubation with HFNC in this group.

-• Post‑extubation: Prophylactic NIV for high‑risk patients; HFNC is reasonable for low‑risk or when comfort/tolerance is paramount.
+• Post-extubation: Prophylactic NIV is preferred for many high-risk patients, while HFNC is reasonable for low-risk patients or when comfort and tolerance are major priorities.

-• Cardiogenic pulmonary edema: Prefer CPAP/BiPAP for positive pressure effects; HFNC doesn’t provide sufficient PEEP for this indication.
+• Cardiogenic pulmonary edema: Prefer CPAP/BiPAP for positive pressure effects; HFNC does not reliably provide the pressure support needed for this indication.

 Clinical contextPreferred modality & guidanceRecent evidence (2023–2025)